 Second, why were we powerless to stop this epidemic?
 Nobody wanted to be fat.
 All the best scientists, doctors and dieticians of the era were giving dietary advice to stay lean.
 For more than thirty years, doctors have recommended a low-fat, calorie-reduced diet as the treatment of choice for obesity.
 Yet the obesity epidemic accelerated.
 From 1985 to 2011, the prevalence of obesity in Canada has tripled, from 6 percent to 18 percent.
 All the available evidence shows that people were trying to cut their calories, cut their fat and exercise more.
 But they weren’t losing weight.
 The only logical answer is that we didn’t understand the problem.
-Eating too much fat and too many calories wasn’t the problem, so cutting the fat and calories was not the solution.
+If eating too much fat and too many calories wasn’t the problem, then cutting the fat and calories was not the solution.
 So, it all comes back to that first essential question.
 What causes weight gain?

 The lack of interest in nutrition

 In the 1990s, I graduated from the University of Toronto and the University of California, Los Angeles as a physician and kidney specialist.
 And I must confess that I did not have the slightest interest in the treatment of obesity.
 Not during medical school, residency, specialty training or even during practice.
 But it wasn’t just me.
 This was true for just about every physician trained in North America.
 Medical school taught us virtually nothing about nutrition, and even less about the treatment of obesity.
 There were hours and hours of lectures dedicated to the proper medications and surgery to prescribe.
 I was proficient in the use of hundreds of medications.
 I was proficient in the use of dialysis.
 I knew all about surgical treatments and indications.
 But I knew nothing about nutrition and even less about how to lose weight.
 This is despite the fact that the obesity epidemic was well established, and the epidemic of type 2 diabetes was following just behind, with all its health implications.
 Doctors just didn’t care about diet.